 How to ditch the negative thoughts

-I connected with her after the meeting, asked if she wanted a coffee and a chat.
+I connected with her after the meeting and asked if she wanted a coffee and a chat.
 We started talking about being a working parent.
-I explained I had heard her voice, felt her pain and had walked in her shoes.
+I explained I had heard her voice, felt her pain, and had walked in her shoes.
 This is what I said to her, and many others since that day:

 - Get your guilt under control so you have a clear and rational headspace for the next step.
 The only person who can control it is you.
 Simple in theory, but hard to do.
 We aren’t easy on ourselves, but this is the first and most important step.

 - Make decisions.
 The decision-makers in my family are my husband and me, so making hard, important decisions around care and hours of work for both of us felt empowering.
 Now we’re aligned and committed to a plan for what is best for our whole family.